Category

 • Credibility: Speakers should always have relevant experience and/or expertise pertinent to the subject.
 Beyond just reading a script, they should be able to answer questions and provide contextual details.
 In fields where certifications are necessary—such as powered industrial truck safety—ensure the presenter has up-to-date credentials and is knowledgeable on current standards.

 • Practicality: Workers will derive the most value from a safety meeting that’s relevant to their job and has immediate applicability.
 Especially when it contains safety tips that are easy to understand and implement.
 For example, reviewing heat exposure guidelines during a toolbox talk with a construction team in June is practical.
-But going over forklift safety with your finance department would be wasting everyone’s time.
+But going over forklift safety with your finance department would be a waste of everyone’s time.

 Get Your Safety Meeting Toolkit